The power of online business reviews

 Try typing your business or brand name(s) and your location into any search engine and see what you can find.
 You could also try some keyword-based searches for your products and services to see what comes back; this way you will be able to add comments and replies to any existing reviews, the good and the bad (more on this later), and scope out your competitors.

-As part of your marine marketing strategy, you should make it your job to establish, update and increase your coverage on the top review sites that appear in these searches to get your brand name out there, and to keep a good stream of up-to-date reviews coming in.
+As part of your marine marketing strategy, you should make it a focus to establish, update and increase your coverage on the top review sites that appear in these searches to get your brand name out there, and to keep a good stream of up-to-date reviews coming in.

 Encouraging online reviews

 As a savvy marine marketer, you’re likely to be carrying out regular account management and gathering satisfaction surveys somewhere within your business already.
 A polite request the next time you speak, perhaps during a routine phone call or a friendly email, is an ideal time to request that review.
-If you are seeing them face-to-face then even better.
+If you are seeing them face-to-face at boat shows and events then even better.

 Responding to negative online reviews